tomefile/lib-errors/README.md

             Row:  9,
         },
     },
-    Context: "    1 |  this is some context",
+    Context: liberrors.Context{
+        FirstLine:   7,
+        Buffer:      "this is some text\nthis line has ",
+        Highlighted: "an error",
+    },
 }
 derr.Print(os.Stderr)
 ```